Analog fast Fourier transforms for scalable and efficient signal processing: Asymptotic scaling laws for the analog FFT

-In this section, we derive the mathematical scaling laws for the energy, area, and performance of the analog FFT and compare it with the analog direct MVM method and the digital FFT.
-We note that these are theoretical, asymptotic scaling laws and do not account for the actual costs of the underlying operations such as ADC conversions, digital multiplies, and memory accesses, which are dependent on the specific hardware implementation.
-These asymptotic scaling laws are also derived in the limit of large DFT size $N$; the actual scaling behavior may not be a smooth function of $N$, and the scaling behavior can be different for small $N$, especially when $N \leq K$, where $K$ is the largest analog DFT that can fit in a single resistive crossbar array.
-The analysis here considers only 1D DFTs, but can be straightforwardly generalized to two or more dimensions since higher-dimensional DFTs can be decomposed into 1D DFTs.
+In this section, we derive mathematical scaling laws for the energy, area, and performance of the analog FFT and the analog direct MVM method, summarized in Table \ref{tab:scaling_laws}.
+We note that these are theoretical, asymptotic scaling laws whose purpose is to illustrate the feasibility of scaling to very large DFT sizes, and do not account for the actual costs of the underlying hardware operations (e.g. ADC conversions) or effects at small DFT size, which were modeled in Supplementary Section \ref{sec:energy_supp}.
+By comparison, digital FFT algorithms typically follow a $\mathcal{O}(N \text{log}_2 N)$ scaling for both time and energy \cite{Duhamel1990}, though the actual FFT processor may follow a different scaling law because the hardware is optimized to be most efficient at one or a few specific FFT sizes.
+The analysis here considers 1D DFTs in the limit of large DFT size $N$, but can be straightforwardly generalized to multiple dimensions.

-Table \ref{tab:scaling_laws} summarizes the energy, area, and time scaling laws for the analog FFT, analog direct MVM, and digital FFT.
-We do not consider the area of the digital FFT in our analysis since it is highly dependent on the implementation.
-The explanations for these scaling laws are given below.